AISimonetta/hangman-project/README.md

 ✦HangMan Game Project✦

 This project involved developing a functional game based on Java's Object-Oriented Programming (OOP) principles.
 In short, the game prompts the user to input a word for themselves or another person to guess.
 The program then obscures the word.
-Subsequently, the program informs the user whether their guessed letter is present in the word or not, displaying the progress of the censored word after each guess.
+Subsequently, the program informs the user whether their guessed letter is present in the word or not, displaying the progress of the word after each guess.

 ✦Technologies used: